JurgenR/aioslsk/docs/source/USAGE.rst

-When enabling the ``DEBUG`` level all protocol messages will be logged, the library provides a way to filter out certain messages with premade filters defined in the :mod:`aioslsk.log_utils` module, these filters can be installed on the logger using both Python or a logging configuration.
+When enabling the ``DEBUG`` level all protocol messages will be logged, the library provides a way to filter out certain messages with premade filters defined in the :mod:`aioslsk.log_utils` module, these filters can be installed on the logging loggers / handlers using both Python or a logging configuration.
 The example below filters out all incoming room messages:

 .. code-block:: python